Kamran27/docker-laravel-vue/README.md

 # How to Start

-- Start Docker
-- Run: ./vendor/bin/sail up
+- Start Docker, run: ./vendor/bin/sail up
 - For developing: ./vendor/bin/sail npm run dev

 ## About Laravel